Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 To build your own Itinerary, click to add an item to your Itinerary basket.

-Dust off the cobwebs and beware of the full moon (it actually falls on 28 October!) as spooky season is back in Exeter!
+Dust off the cobwebs and watch out for things that go bump in the night!
+Spooky season is back in Exeter as Halloween arrives on 31st October!
 No tricks but plenty of treats, visit our haunted city and surrounding area for spine-chilling events that all ages will enjoy.

-If you’re feeling really brave then join the “Churches, Cemeteries and the Catacomb” tour (Tuesday 2pm and Thursday 11:30am) as you’ll visit some of the city’s medieval churches and burial grounds along with, if the bats allow, the cathedralesque Victorian Catacomb.
+If you’re feeling really brave then join the “Churches, Cemeteries and the Catacomb” tour as you’ll visit some of the city’s medieval churches and burial grounds along with, if the bats allow, the cathedralesque Victorian Catacomb.

 Halloween comes to Exeter's Underground Passages with a hunt to find all the spooky creatures hiding in the dark.
-Booking in advance is recommended for tours on 21st and 22nd, and 26th to 29th October.
+Booking in advance is recommended.

-Halloween comes to Canonteign Falls this October half-term and there’s lots of spooktastic fun taking place from 21st to 29th October.
-Test your skills on a spooky code-breaking treasure hunt and get creative with a pumpkin colouring competition.
+Halloween comes to Canonteign Falls this October half-term and there’s lots of spooktastic fun taking place.
 Canonteign Kitchen will be serving up an autumnal lunch menu that that’s full of treats and including Halloween hot chocolate, pumpkin spice latte and spooky cakes.
 Away from the Halloween-themed activities then there’s fun for all the family, and your four-legged friend, with peaceful walks among the waterfalls and lakes to be enjoyed.

-All treats and no tricks as Happy Halloween comes to Bear Town from 19th October to 1st November.
+All treats and no tricks as Happy Halloween comes to Bear Town during half-term.
 Alongside a fang-tastic two-hour play session, all children will be invited to take part in a Halloween hunt around the Town to locate the missing wicked bats, with the reward of a sweet treat.
 There’ll also be lots of great photo opportunities, suitable for the youngest explorers, with only friendly ghosts invited!

-During the spookiest season of the year, from 21st to 31st October, come and experience a ghoulishly great day out exploring the spine-tingling ancient woodland and getting up close to British wildlife past and present, including bears, wolves and wild boar!
+During the spookiest season of the year, come and experience a ghoulishly great day out exploring the spine-tingling ancient woodland and getting up close to British wildlife past and present, including bears, wolves and wild boar!
 There'll be a chance to learn more about some of the spookiest animals with daily talks from Wildwood's team of experts.
-Those that dare to venture into Wildwood can also enjoy pumpkin trails with prizes, pumpkin carving and ghoulish arts and crafts.
-If you’re feeling particularly brave then join Winifred the wicked witch, who will be imparting her wisdom on some brave young witches and wizards and showing them how to create potions and craft their own wands.

-Casting a spell of fun and laughter, something magical is happening at World of Country Life during half-term, 23rd to 27th October.
-There’ll be spooky Halloween activities including pumpkin carving, a fangtastic Halloween Trail and the hilarious mini show ‘Angus Clotter and the Battle for WOCL Wort’.
-Fancy dress is encouraged so dress up in your scariest costume and enjoy a spooktacular day out, whatever the weather.
+Casting a spell of fun and laughter, something magical is happening at World of Country Life during half-term.
+There’ll be spooky Halloween activities including pumpkin carving, a fangtastic Halloween Trail.

 Head to Seaton Tramway this half term and take part in the Halloween Hunt.
 Track down the escaped ghouls which are on the loose around the stations and trams.
 Collect a free activity sheet at Seaton or Colyton Station and if you complete it, you get a sweet treat!